aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/73-MySqlDbContextOptionsConfigurator.en.md

 pre = "<b>7.4 </b>"
 +++
 -->
 Each database engine supported by the Unicorn Store application needs a `DbContextOptionsConfigurator` subclass.
-"DbContextOptionsConfigurator" facilitates deferred and dynamic update of stored database connection information in case when connection string information stored in the "appsettings.json" file changes while the application is running.
+"DbContextOptionsConfigurator" facilitates deferred and dynamic updating of stored database connection settings in case when connection string information stored in the "appsettings.json" file changes while the application is running.

-> Unlike common practice shown in countless .NET Core samples, loading connection string once when `Configure()` method is called goes against the design goals of the `IConfiguration`-based settings handling, as doing so circumvents dynamic settings reloading capabilities of "IConfiguration".
+> "DbContextOptionsConfigurator" rectifies common anti-pattern that is unfortunately used in many ASP.NET Core sample apps, which load and cache database connection string settings only once per app lifetime during the `Configure()` method execution, going against the design goals of the `IConfiguration`-based settings handling that enable dynamic app settings reloading without requiring restarting of the app.
 >
-> To work-around this somewhat deeply ingrained anti-pattern, a small set of classes was created to enable deferred loading and dynamic re-loading database connection information from the "appsettings.json", without having to restart the application.
+> To work-around this somewhat deeply ingrained anti-pattern, a small set of classes was created for this workshop, "DbContextOptionsConfigurator" being the main class.

 1. In the IDE, please expand the "UnicornStore" project tree, right-click the `Configuration` folder, and select "Add | Class" from the context menu.
 2. For class name, enter `MySqlDbContextOptionsConfigurator.cs` and hit Enter.